tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 }
 ```

-The following table shows supported types of arguments for each of the comparison expressions:
+The following table shows supported types of arguments for each of the Arithmetic expressions:

 | Operation | Left type | Right type | Result type |
 |-|-|-|-|